heang23/SQL-Employee_Database/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-## Bonus
+## Consideration

-As you examine the data, you are overcome with a creeping suspicion that the dataset is fake.
-You surmise that your boss handed you spurious data in order to test the data engineering skills of a new employee.
-To confirm your hunch, you decide to take the following steps to generate a visualization of the data, with which you will confront your boss:
+As we have examined the data, we are overcome with a creeping suspicion that the dataset is fake.
+To confirm our hunch to make more sense of our analysed data, we decided to take the following steps to generate a visualization of the data, with which we will perform:

 1. Import the SQL database into Pandas.
-(Yes, you could read the CSVs directly in Pandas, but you are, after all, trying to prove your technical mettle.)
 This step may require some research.
 Feel free to use the code below to get started.
 Be sure to make any necessary modifications for your username, password, host, port, and database name:

    ```sql
    from sqlalchemy import create_engine